 Volunteer ministers serving with Pastoral Services provide non-sectarian, multi-denominational spiritual support to all patients and their family members as needed.
 Volunteers working in conjunction with the Pastoral Services department may be called upon to provide visits to patients and family members who may be struggling with spiritual/transcendence issues, pre and post-surgery visits and support, pastoral care visits, bereavement support, and pastoral care of patients and families who may not have affiliations with local faith community groups and/or churches.

-Volunteers who donate time in the main office assist with copying and filing, answering phones, project assemble, running errands throughout the organization, entering data, delivering flowers, mail, and gifts to our patients and families.
+Volunteers who donate time in the main office assist with copying and filing, answering phones, project assemble, running errands throughout the organization, and entering data.
+Our volunteers also help deliver flowers, mail and gifts to our patients and families.
 This is a position for someone who has a can-do attitude, excellent communication skills and loves helping and being around people.

 When you help someone in need, you receive many personal rewards.
 Forrest General Hospital offers several additional benefits for adult volunteers: